lorenzog/NetworkMap/README.md

 Example:

- * Compromise host A
+ * Log on host A as any user
- * Dump the routing table, ARP table
+ * Dump some network information e.g. routing table, ARP table, traceroute
- * Feed the dumps into this tool by copy-pasting into text files
+ * Feed the dumps to this tool
- * Pivot on host B
+ * Go to another host
- * Dump tables
+ * Dump network information

- * Feed tables
- * ...rinse, repeat
+...rinse, repeat

- * Ultimately, this tool produces a network diagram showing all hosts reachable from A and B
+ * Ultimately, this tool produces a network diagram showing all hosts reachable from your compromised nodes.

 Result (work in progress, but you get the idea):

 ![Sample screenshot](simplenetwork.png?raw=true "Simple Network Example")

+Please note that this is WORK IN PROGRESS and it needs some work to parse e.g. routing tables, etc. If you feel like helping, please take a look [here](https://github.com/xpn/NetworkMap/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)

 Installation
 ------------

-To install:
+You'll need a fairly recent Python version with setuptools.

  1. Set up a virtualenv: